IsinBlockchainTeam/kbc-icp-incubator-library/README.md

 This project defines the logic responsible for managing the on-chain operations of the KBC Coffee Trading Project.

 The module is composed of _Solidity_ smart contracts, _ICP_ canisters and a _NodeJs_ library that wraps the decentralized logic, offering the user a set of user-friendly methods.
+In addition, it also offers a suite of integration tests that can be run using the IDE.

 The packages make use of a common library that contains logic shared between similar projects.
 This library is hosted on a private _npm_ registry.

 ## Prerequisites